Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Introduction

-In this work, we introduce \ourmodel, a family of dialect-aware Arabic-centric cross-lingual cross-cultural embedding models designed to bridge this gap and push the boundaries of Arabic NLP.
+In this work, we introduce \ourmodel, a family of dialect-aware, Arabic-centric, cross-lingual, and cross-cultural embedding models designed to bridge this gap and push the boundaries of Arabic NLP.
 Our contributions are as follows:\textbf{(1)}~We introduce \ourmodel, a cutting-edge family of Arabic embedding models.
-This includes two variants: \ourmodel-Small, based on ARBERTv2~\cite{elmadany2022orca}, and \ourmodel-Large, built upon ArMistral, a further pretrained Arabic language model. \textbf{(2)}~We present \benchmark, a comprehensive evaluation benchmark for Arabic text. \benchmark~is designed to assess cross-lingual, multi-dialectal, multi-domain, and multi-cultural performance, spanning eight tasks and $94$ datasets. \textbf{(3)}~Our larger model, \ourmodel-Large, showcases state-of-the-art text embedding capabilities, surpassing Multilingual-E5-large~\cite{wang2024multilingual} on \textit{most} Arabic tasks.
-Additionally, our smaller, \ourmodel-Small, consistently outperforms Multilingual-E5-base~\cite{wang2024multilingual} on \textit{most} Arabic tasks. \textbf{(4)}~Through rigorous benchmarking, we demonstrate that \ourmodel~models are not only dialectally and culturally aware but also excel across diverse Arabic domains while maintaining a significantly lower monetary cost.
+This includes two variants: \smallm, based on ARBERTv2~\cite{elmadany2022orca}, and \largem, built upon ArMistral, a further pretrained Arabic language model. \textbf{(2)}~We present \benchmark, a comprehensive evaluation benchmark for Arabic text. \benchmark~is designed to assess cross-lingual, multi-dialectal, multi-domain, and multi-cultural performance, spanning eight tasks and $94$ datasets.
+Figure~\ref{fig:Arabic MTEB} provides an overview of \benchmark. \textbf{(3)}~Our larger model, \largem, showcases state-of-the-art text embedding capabilities, surpassing Multilingual-E5-large~\cite{wang2024multilingual} on most Arabic tasks.
+Similarly, our smaller, \smallm, consistently outperforms Multilingual-E5-base~\cite{wang2024multilingual} on most Arabic tasks. \textbf{(4)}~Through rigorous benchmarking, we demonstrate that \ourmodel~models are not only dialectally and culturally aware, but also excel across diverse Arabic domains while maintaining a significantly lower monetary cost.

 The rest of the paper is organized as follows: In Section~\ref{section: related_works}, we review related work with a particular emphasis on Arabic text embedding models, their applications and challenges.
-We present our approach to model training~\ourmodel~models in Section~\ref{section: models}.
+We present our approach to model training of~\ourmodel~models in Section~\ref{section: models}.
 Section~\ref{section: benchmark} outlines how we built our benchmark dataset,~\benchmark.
 Section~\ref{section: evaluation} is about our experiments and model analysis.
-Finally, we conclude in Section~\ref{section: conclusion}.
+We conclude in Section~\ref{section: conclusion}.